Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Certain breeds with short coats can suffer from sunburn, this is especially true of hairless dogs such as the Chinese Crested.
 Hairless dogs need to always have sunscreen applied before going out in the sun, as they don't have a coat to reflect harmful UV rays.

 Dogs with white coats can also be more prone to suffering in the sun.
-In these dogs it is often the ears which suffer the worst damage, as the skin is thin and delicate there.
+In these dogs, it is often the ears that suffer the worst damage, as the skin is thin and delicate there.
 Repeated sunburn to the ears (or any part of the body) can lead to skin cancer, which would necessitate the removal of the ears.
 You can apply sunscreen to white ears to protect them, or keep your dog in the shade.

 11. Bonus Tip: Cooling Coats

 I've included this tip as an 'extra' as there is some debate about the benefits of coats a dog wears to cool the body.
-There are lots of varieties of these coat and most involve soaking the fabric in water and then putting it on the dog.
+There are lots of varieties of these coats and most involve soaking the fabric in water and then putting it on the dog.
 These coats can be bought quite cheaply from pet shops and other outlets, but they are somewhat controversial.

 The idea behind them is logical.
 The wet coat is cold when first applied and, as the sun evaporates water from the material, it further cools the dog.
 Some coats are designed to wrap around the chest with the specific aim of cooling the heart, while others sit over the sides and back.
 You can even get cooling bandannas that just go around a dog's neck.